Interview recorded:Tostedt, Germany

 What were you allowed to take with you?

 Good question.
-We had two horses, one rack wagon, which was prepared as good as possible.
-We had to take food for the horses with us, one did not know what was going to happen, we put bedding and food on it, everything what was possible to take with us.
-And more was not possible.
-And then, my grandparents left with the rack wagon and the horses, while my mother, myself and my two cousins went by train; it was organized that way.
-But we were also allowed to take stuff like sacks were we put in beddings as well.
-Those sacks were huge, probably about 2 centners [≙100kg] which we took with us.
-They were first brought to the train station and then we put the rest up the wagon and my grandparents left with that.
-And then we [mother, my grandfather, two cousins] waited inside of a church for the next train to arrive, which did not take place ordered anymore.
-The train did not leave at certain times, he was supposed to leave then, but actually left way later.
-That is why we spent the night in the church, because it was possible to heat it, otherwise we would have had to wait on the station platform.
-While waiting, one of my cousins went home to milk the cows, so that we had some rest milk.
-Had to be done, the cows were sitting in their stalls, screaming because they actually would have had to be milked already, fed already.
-Wicked, was simply wicked.
+We had two horses and one rack wagon, which was prepared as good as possible.
+We had to take food for the horses with us, because one did not know what was going to happen, then we put bedding and food on it, everything what was possible to take with us until there was no place left.
+Then, my grandparents left with the rack wagon and the horses, while my mother, myself and my two cousins went by train; it was organized that way.
+But we were also allowed to take something like sacks with us, where we put in beddings and other things as well.
+The sacks we took with us were huge, probably about 3 centners [≙150kg].
+They were first brought to the train station and then we put the rest up the wagon and my grandparents left with it.
+Then we waited inside of a church for the next train to arrive, which did not take place in an ordered manner anymore.
+The train did not leave at certain times like 17.45, it was supposed to leave then, but actually left much later.
+That is why we spent the night in the church, because there was some heating, otherwise we would have had to wait on the cold station platform.
+While we were waiting for the train, one of my cousins went back home to milk the cows, so that we had some rest milk.
+It had to be done, the cows were sitting in their stalls, screaming because they should have been milked and fed already.
+It was bad, simply bad.

 He was in the Wehrmacht.
 He was a soldier.

-Yeah, he was drawn in right at the beginning of war.
-First, he was stationed in France, then Norway, Finland, and in the end, they put all armed forces to warfront in Russia.
+Yeah, he was drawn in right at the beginning of the war.
+First, he was stationed in France, then hell knows where… he also was in Norway, Finland, and in the end, they put all armed forces to the warfront in Russia.